 The company also reaffirmed its dedication to the intent of this and related documents and will re-advise its local managements of their responsibilities under this and related documents.
-Specific problems regarding administration will be reviewed by the master
+Specific problems regarding administration will be reviewed by the MHSC.
+Further, where the union has serious concerns on health and safety issues affecting employees or where legislated standards and regulations apply, these will be appropriate matters for the MHSC to review and provide guidance to the concerned facilities.